 If a student refuses help

 Sometimes you may be aware of a student’s concerns but the student refuses to discuss them or refuses to accept any help to resolve them.
-Check whether the student is already seeing Student Services or a GP.
+Check whether the student is already seeing Student Support or a GP.
 If so, encourage the student to get in touch with them.
 The student may prefer to seek independent advice or support from the Students’ Union.
 If the student refuses to seek help despite your encouragement we are not able to force them to seek help unless it is an emergency.
 In this case contact Security on 666 and document this on SAMIS Student Notes.

 Be clear about the extent of support and level of confidentiality you can offer.
-If you think there is a risk to the student or to others you must contact Student Services for advice.
+If you think there is a risk to the student or to others you must contact Student Support for advice.
 It is not uncommon for personal tutors to be contacted by parents or friends who are worried about a student.
 While it is useful to listen to and acknowledge their concerns, personal information must not be disclosed to third parties without the consent of the student.
 See Guidance on Student Confidentiality.